What is a 3PL, and how does it work?

 Share

 Every ecommerce brand hits the same inflection point.
 Packing orders in a spare room stops being resourceful and starts costing sales.
 Delivery promises slip, stock counts drift, and the founder who should be building the business is spending three hours a day taping boxes.
-That’s usually the moment someone types “what is a 3PL” into Google.
+That’s usually the moment someone types “what is a 3PL?” into Google.

 This guide covers exactly what a 3PL is, how they work, what it costs, how it compares to doing everything yourself, and how to choose the right provider.
-We’ve written it from the perspective of a team that has matched hundreds of ecommerce brands with 3PL partners through the fulfilment.com platform.

 What is a 3PL?
 (3PL definition and meaning)